ghostbuster91/blogposts/router2023/main.md

   })
 ```

-However, this will use the mainline version of arm-trusted-firmware while we need the fork from MTK repository.
+However, this will use the mainline version of arm-trusted-firmware and we need the custom version from MTK fork.
 We can change that by overriding some attributes of that function:

 ```nix